-To run the a/b tests, they create multiple Pins and run them for a few weeks to see how they perform before deciding how to optimize.
+To run the a/b tests, they create multiple Pins and run them for a few weeks to see how they perform before deciding how to optimise.

-For targeting, they focus on using keywords and always check to make sure their choices align with the product they’re showing.
-One of their best-performing Pinterest campaigns, for a platform bed, didn’t just use “beds” or even “modern beds.”
-More specific terms like “contemporary platform bed with drawers” were also included in their keyword list.
+For targeting, they focus on using keywords and always check to make sure that their choices align with the product that they’re showing.
+One of their best-performing Pinterest campaigns, for a platform bed, didn’t just use 'beds' or even 'modern beds'.
+More specific terms like 'contemporary platform bed with drawers' were also included in their keyword list.

 High-impact traffic and tons of sales, directly from Pinterest

-Nearly every day people will call 57st. design and say, “Hey!
-I found you guys on Pinterest.”
+Almost every day, people will call 57st. design and say, 'Hey!
+I found you guys on Pinterest'.
 In total, at least 35% of their sales are acquired through Pinterest.

-57st. design has also seen 50 to 60% of their website traffic come from Pinterest, and that traffic is 3-4x better quality than comparable digital ad platforms—with lower bounce rates, longer sessions, and more pages viewed per session.
+57st. design has also seen 50–60% of their website traffic come from Pinterest, and that traffic is 3–4x better quality than comparable digital ad platforms – with lower bounce rates, longer sessions and more pages viewed per session.
 And they’re paying ¼ the cost per click for this traffic, compared to other platforms.

 1Pinterest internal data, 2016